inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 There are three things to know about data in Solid:

-1. Like Things themselves, data is indexed by a URL that uniquely identifies it.
+1. Data is attached to a Thing via a URL that uniquely identifies what of the Thing's characteristics it describes.
-2. Data is typed, e.g. as a string or as an integer.
+2. Data is typed, e.g. as a string, an integer or a URL (e.g. pointing to other Things).
 3. There can be zero, one or more values for some type of data.

 As an example, in my profile, an app can look for my name using the URL `http://xmlns.com/foaf/0.1/name`.